mwshinn/PyDDM/doc/faqs.rst

 While simulations in PyDDM are fast, fitting models in PyDDM may be slower than other packages.
 This is because PyDDM uses differential evolution as a fitting algorithm.
 This algorithm rarely fails to maximize likelihood; however, it requires more iterations than a gradient-based approach.
-For simple models, it *may* be possible to use the "simplex" method for faster fitting, but if you do, **please check to make sure your models converge to a consistent global minimum**.
-You can do this by running several models using both the "simplex" method and "differential_evolution" and confirming the results are the same, or by running parameter recovery experiments on your model.
+Using BADS, by passing ``fitting_method="bads"`` to :meth:`.Model.fit`, may provide faster fits for models with many parameters.  **Please check to make sure your models converge to a consistent global minimum**.
+You can do this by running several models using both "bads" and "differential_evolution" and confirming the results are the same, or by running parameter recovery experiments on your model.
 Since all GDDMs are different, there can be no general guidance for how to ensure model convergence.

 How many trials do I need to fit a GDDM to data?
 ------------------------------------------------